 A rich fruit cake which includes lumps of marzipan stirred into the mixture that melts and combines with all the other flavours during cooking.
 It is then finished off with more marzipan.
-As it’s now popular at Easter, sugared primroses make a good decoration, for stockists click here or see the Sugared Flowers recipe below. to make them yourself.
+As it’s now popular at Easter, sugared primroses make a good decoration, see the Sugared Flowers recipe below.

 First of all, when the oven is pre-heated you need to roast the almonds, just spread them out on a tray and pop them into the oven near the centre for 8 minutes – use a timer to help you remember.

-You can also watch how to toast nuts in our Online Cookery School Video on the right
+You can also watch how to roast nuts in our video, just click the recipe image to play.

 We have discovered a supplier who will provide everything you need with superb quality, for example pinhead currants, which are smaller and contain fewer seeds, Lexia raisins which are made from dried Muscat grapes, whole candied peels and many others

 Pre-heat the oven to 150°C, gas mark 2

 The Delia Online bakeware range is now available online, and you can buy our 20cm Round Loose-based Cake Tin, plus washable and reusable liner (including wall liner) direct from Silverwood.

 Click here for the tin